GoogleCloudPlatform/flink-on-k8s-operator/docs/streaming_test_env_setup.md

 helm install --name my-kafka --namespace kafka incubator/kafka
 ```

+If it failed with error like `User "system:serviceaccount:kube-system:default" cannot get resource "namespaces" in API
-If you encounter permission related error, you might need to grant Helm Tiller the required permissions, e.g.,
+group "" in the namespace "kafka"`, you need to grant Helm Tiller the required permissions, for example:

 ```bash
 kubectl create serviceaccount --namespace kube-system tiller